annieross10/CocktailQuiz/README.md

 ### Content
 - The font for the website was taken from [Google Fonts](https://fonts.google.com/)
 - The instructions and influence to create an aesthetic looking quiz (including the incorrect and correct colour idea) and also advice on the javascript functions for a fully working quiz taken from [This Youtube Tutorial](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1155s)
-- Steps taken to create the JavaScript functions of the quiz influenced by [This website tutorial](https://simplestepscode.com/javascript-quiz-tutorial/)
+- Steps taken to create the JavaScript functions of the quiz influenced by [This Website Tutorial](https://www.geeksforgeeks.org/how-to-create-a-simple-javascript-quiz/) and [This Website Tutorial](https://www.codingninjas.com/codestudio/library/how-to-create-a-javascript-quiz-code)
-- A deeper understanding of JavaScript was taken from [This youtube tutorial](https://www.youtube.com/watch?v=DRaWr0Dcbl0) and [This youtube tutorial](https://www.youtube.com/watch?v=zgHim4ZDpZY)
+- A deeper understanding of JavaScript was taken from [This Youtube Tutorial](https://www.youtube.com/watch?v=DRaWr0Dcbl0) and [This Youtube Tutorial](https://www.youtube.com/watch?v=zgHim4ZDpZY)

 ### Media
 The images whiskyimage and whiskyimagetwo are taken from [freepik](https://www.freepik.com/)